atalkingegg/simpler-both/README.md

 * now with Makefile rather than cmake.
 * replaced config and control with C++ vectors and a flat loading table.
 * controls for each mode applied on start of each config mode.
+* frame buffers allocated once and reused (!) for all configurations.

-OpenCV pulling and displaying 1/N buffers so 40FPS = 8 FPS onscreen low-latency.
+OpenCV pulling and displaying 1/N buffers so 40FPS = 10 FPS onscreen low-latency.
 Buffer size adjustable per mode, as is resolution, and camera controls.

 # Pre-Requirements: